Testing kit to tackle antimicrobial resistance in Indian dairy farms

 Find out more at milk-guard.com

-We developed a joint bid with the team of veterinary scientists and microbiologists to address the issues of antibiotic resistance in resource poor settings where regulation and availability of testing to support effective antibiotic treatments is weak and costs of lab-based testing are prohibitive.
+We needed to develop a joint bid with a team of veterinary scientists and microbiologists to address antibiotic resistance in resource-poor settings, where regulation is limited, access to diagnostic testing is scarce and the costs of laboratory-based testing are prohibitive.

 Problems